teslamate-org/teslamate/docs/ShortcutsSetup.md

  * Select **Documents** (yellow icon), go to **Text** block and select **Text**.
  * It brings you to text editor.
 Type in your login and password separated by colon.
 For the assumption above, it will be "**mylogin:mysecretpassword**" (without the quotes).
  * Click **+** icon below the actions.
 This brings you to the list of available actions.

+ You will be back in Documents.
+Do not press Back, you'd lose the previously entered actions in this case.
+ Instead, scroll up and pres the gray X next to Documents.
+This will bring you to the categories of action.

  * Select **Scripting** (gray icon), go to **Files** block and select **Base64 Encode**.
  * Click  **Edit Automation** (upper left corner), it brings you back to the list of actions.
  * Click **+** icon below the actions.
 This brings you to the list of available actions.

+ close Scripting

  * Select **Web** (cyan icon), go to **URLs** block and select **URL**.
  * It brings you to text editor.
 Type in your endpoint public URL.
 For the assumption above, it will be "**https://mytm.myweb.com/wake**" (without the quotes).
  * Click  **Edit Automation** (upper left corner), it brings you back to the list of actions.